-- 14. The LDS also identifies other workstreams for the planning policy service which will be necessary in order to satisfy national policy requirements in the Housing and Planning Act, the Housing White Paper, the revised NPPF and elsewhere.
+- 11. The LDS also identifies other workstreams for the planning policy service which will be necessary in order to satisfy emerging new national policy requirements signalled in the Housing and Planning Act, the Housing White Paper, the revised NPPF and elsewhere.
 Whilst some of these workstreams are already in progress or committed, others are aspirational and depend on identifying additional resources to deliver them.
-Members should be aware that resources in the planning policy service are limited and capacity to undertake further work in this category is constrained by the need to prioritise core planning work around the statutory Greater Norwich Local Plan and the NSPF. - 15.
+Members should be aware that resources in the planning policy service are limited and capacity to undertake further work in this category is constrained by the need to prioritise core planning work around the statutory Greater Norwich Local Plan and the NSPF. - 12.
 The NPPF requires local planning authorities to review policies in adopted local plans at least once every 5 years, and assess whether they need updating.
 Policies should then be updated as necessary.
 The council will review policies in the Development Management (DM) Policies Plan in late 2019 (following the publication of the draft GNLP) to take account of changing circumstances, updated evidence, and / or relevant changes in national planning policy.
-If this assessment results in the need for a partial or full review of the DM Policies Plan the LDS will be revised to include this new work stream.
-Policies in the Site Allocations and Site Specific Policies Plan (2014) and Joint Core Strategy for Broadland Norwich and South Norfolk (adopted 2011, with amendments 2014) will also need to be assessed, however this is likely to be a relatively limited exercise as these policies will be superseded by the GNLP once it is adopted. - 16.
-Consequential changes to the Policies Map will be required upon adoption of the GNLP in September 2021 as the latter will supersede the Site Allocations and Site Specific Policies Plan (due to expire in 2026).
-Other changes to the Policies Map may also arise from review of DM policies. - 17.
+If this assessment results in the need for a partial or full review of the DM Policies Plan the LDS will be revised to include this new workstream.
+Policies in the Site Allocations and Site Specific Policies Plan (2014) and Joint Core Strategy for Broadland Norwich and South Norfolk (adopted 2011, with amendments 2014) will also need to be assessed, however this is likely to be a relatively limited exercise as these policies will be superseded by the GNLP once it is adopted.

+- 13. Consequential changes to the Policies Map will be required upon adoption of the GNLP in September 2021 as the latter will supercede the Site Allocations and Site Specific Policies Plan (due to expire in 2026).
+Other changes to the Policies Map may also arise from review of DM policies. - 14.
 Part 1 of the Brownfield Land Register for Norwich was published in December 2017.
 The Town and Country Planning (Brownfield Land Register) Regulations 2017 require that such registers must be updated at least annually, so this will be an ongoing commitment.
 Part 2 of the register is intended to include sites listed in Part 1 which are considered suitable for the granting of planning permission in principle for residential development.
-The council does not intend to produce a Part 2 register at this stage. - 18.
-The council will review issues around Houses in Multiple Occupation (HMOs) in the city in 2018/19, in coordination with its work on purpose built student accommodation, including whether there is justification to introduce an Article 4 Direction for small HMOs (containing up to 6 persons) in parts or all of the city. - 19.
-Potential additional work streams noted in the LDS include support for a neighbourhood plan for the northern city centre, should a community group be designated as an neighbourhood forum, and commence preparation of a neighbourhood plan.
-Also, following the announcement by Unilever to close the Colman site in Norwich, there is a potential opportunity to produce planning policy to guide the future redevelopment of this site, which may also include adjacent landholdings.
+The council does not intend to produce a Part 2 register at this stage. - 15.
+The council will review issues around Houses in Multiple Occupation (HMOs) in the city in 2018/19, in coordination with its work on purpose built student accommodation, including whether there is justification to introduce an Article 4 Direction for small HMOs (containing up to 6 persons) in parts or all of the city. - 16.
+Potential additional workstreams noted in the LDS include support for a neighbourhood plan for the northern city centre, should a community group be designated as a neighbourhood forum and commence preparation of a neighbourhood plan for the recently designated northern city centre neighbourhood area.
+In addition, following the announcement by Unilever to close the Colman site in Norwich, there is a potential opportunity to produce planning policy to guide the future redevelopment of this site, which may also include adjacent landholdings.
 The form and scope of such policy has yet to be agreed.
-In addition, the LDS notes that a review of the Community Infrastructure Levy (CIL) is intended to be undertaken in parallel with the GNLP, and is likely to be introduced around the time of the latter's adoption in late 2021.